AndreNicolai/pupil-docs/developer-docs/unity.md

 ### Pupil Demo Manager

-Excluding the Blink Unity scene, every other demo contains the PupilDemoManager gameobject.
+Other than the `Blink` and `Frame Publishing` Unity scene, most demos contain the PupilDemoManager gameobject.
 Its corresponding script is listening for Pupil events such as the connection being established/quit and the calibration being started, stopped or failing.
 The Demo Manager is also available as Unity prefab (to be found in `pupil_plugin/Prefabs`), so that it can easily be added to existing scenes.
 It brings its own camera and a simple GUI to guide the user through the connection and calibration process.
 A successful calibration results in activating the actual scene objects, so for example the 3D market scene.
 If you use the prefab for your own scene, please specify the gameobject to activate by adding them to the `Game Objects To Enable` list, exposed in the Unity Inspector.

 ### Accessing Data